davidsferreira02/lbaw2373/README.md

 The configuration will be provided as an environment variable to your container on execution time**.
 This prevents anyone else but us from running your container with your database.

-Finally, note that here should be only one image per group.
+Finally, note that there should be only one image per group.
-One team member should create the image initially and add his team to the **public** repository at docker hub.
+One team member should create the image initially and add his team to the **public** repository at Docker Hub.
+You should provide your teacher the details for accessing your Docker image, namely, the Docker username and repository (*DOCKER_USERNAME/lbaw18GG*), in case it was changed.

 ## Laravel code structure